arthurcarneiro/Machine-Learning-Coursera-ex-2/README.md

 # Machine-Learning-Coursera-ex-2
 Coursera Especialization in Machine Learning course.
-Codes below were used in some activities during course.
+The archives above were used in some activities during course.